On the Quantum versus Classical Learnability of Discrete Distributions: Quantum and Classical PAC Learning

-Additionally, as illustrated in Fig. \ref{f:gen_pac_fig}, it is also important to note that, unlike in Ref.\ \cite{coyle2019born}, we have explicitly added the additional restriction that the distribution concept class be \textit{efficiently classically generated} -- i.e. that for all $D \in \mathcal{C}$ there exists an efficient \textit{classical} generator $\gen_D$.
-If one's goal is simply to construct a distribution concept class which is efficiently quantum learnable, but not efficiently classically learnable, then in principle this restriction is not necessary, and one could indeed also consider concept classes which are efficiently quantum generated.
-However, we have chosen to consider this additional constraint here in order to make clear the conceptual distinction between generative modelling problems defined by underlying classical processes, and generative modelling problems defined by underlying quantum processes.
-This distinction is helpful in that it allows us to distinguish more clearly the type of problems for which we might expect quantum learners to demonstrate an advantage, and the type of problems for which we can possibly rule out such an advantage.
-In fact, as discussed in Ref.\ \cite{coyle2019born}, we know that there exist distribution classes which can be efficiently quantum generated, but cannot be efficiently classically generated \cite{bremner_average-case_2016, BosonSampling, arute2019quantum}, and as such if one aims to demonstrate the existence of a distribution concept class which can be efficiently quantum learned, but cannot be efficiently classically learned, then one might think that such a distribution class would be a natural candidate.
-This may indeed be true, and in this work we have chosen to focus only on distribution concept classes which can be efficiently classically generated both to rule out the possibility of a quantum advantage due to the computational difficulty of sampling classically from the distributions in the concept class, and to demonstrate clearly that quantum learning algorithms can obtain a clear advantage even for problems defined by underlying classical processes.
-That said, as mentioned before it is important to note that even if a distribution class cannot be efficiently classically generated, this does not immediately rule out the existence efficient classical learners which are able to output descriptions of the efficient quantum generators.
-As such, despite the focus here on distribution classes which can be efficiently classically generated, the question of whether one can prove a quantum learning advantage for distribution classes which are specified by efficient quantum generators remains an interesting open question, which we discuss in Section \ref{s:conclusion}.
+\textbf{(1) Classically generated distribution class:} We have restricted our attention in Question \ref{q:sample_vs_sample} to distribution classes which can be \textit{efficiently classically generated} -- i.e. distribution classes $\mathcal{C}$ with the property that for all $D \in \mathcal{C}$ there exists an efficient \textit{classical} generator $\gen_D$.
+We note that in principle this restriction is not necessary and if at a high level one's goal is simply to construct a generative modelling problem (i.e. distribution class) which is solvable using quantum resources (i.e. either efficiently quantum PAC $\gen$-learnable or efficiently quantum PAC $\qgen$-learnable), but not efficiently solvable with purely classical resources (i.e. not efficiently classically PAC $\gen$-learnable), then in principle this restriction is not necessary, and one could indeed also consider concept classes which are efficiently quantum generated.
+However, we have chosen to consider this additional constraint here both in order to make clear the conceptual distinction between generative modelling problems defined by underlying classical processes and generative modelling problems defined by underlying quantum processes, and to demonstrate clearly that quantum learning algorithms can obtain a clear advantage even for problems defined by underlying classical processes.
+However, despite the focus here on distribution classes which can be efficiently classically generated, the question of whether one can prove a quantum learning advantage for distribution classes which are specified by efficient quantum generators (such as those used for the demonstration of ``quantum computational supremacy" \cite{bremner_average-case_2016, BosonSampling, arute2019quantum}) remains an interesting open question, which we discuss in Section \ref{s:conclusion}.